There’s been a cautious welcome from employers this week to the recommendations in the Government’s employee Sickness and Absence Review.

 Research shows that the longer an individual is off sick, the more unlikely it is they will ever return to work.
 A rapid and properly informed decision will make sure employers know where they stand and will also reduce stress and uncertainty for the employees involved.

 So what’s your take?
-Will the proposals help or hinder your business?
+Will the employee sickness proposals help or hinder your business?
 We look forward to hearing your views.